De Volksbank: History

 In 1987 a merger with several regional banks, including Gelders-Utrechtse Spaarbank en Spaarbank Limburg, formed SNS Bank.
 SNS is an abbreviation for Samenwerkende Nederlandse Spaarbanken (English: "Co-operating Dutch savings banks").
 The holding was called Sanes Holding N.V.

 The second half of the 20th century saw a big consolidation of spaarbanks in the Netherlands.
 Some joined SBS Bank, while others joined VSB (Verenigde Spaarbank, United Savings Bank), which later became part of Fortis.
 In 1990, following several more mergers, SNS Bank N.V. and its holding company SNS Groep N.V. were formed.

 In 1997, SNS Groep N.V. and insurer REAAL Group N.V. merged into SNS REAAL N.V.

-The holding company was listed on the Euronext stock exchange in Amsterdam on May 18, 2006.
-On December 4, 2006, it was announced that SNS REAAL would purchase RegioBank from ING Bank in a €50M deal.
+The holding company was listed on the Euronext stock exchange in Amsterdam on 18 May 2006.
+On 4 December 2006 it was announced that SNS REAAL would purchase RegioBank from ING Bank in a €50M deal.

-On February 1, 2013 SNS Bank and its parent SNS REAAL were nationalized by the Dutch government to save it from default.
+On 1 February 2013 SNS Bank and its parent SNS REAAL were nationalized by the Dutch government to save it from default.
 Investors were expropriated as a result of the nationalization and originally, the Ministry of Finance did not want to provide any compensation at all, but in February 2021, after years of legal proceedings, a Dutch court ruled that the government must pay 804 million euros plus interest to them.

 In September 2016 it was announced that SNS Bank would be called De Volksbank as of 1 January 2017.
 De Volksbank has a single banking permit and continues to operate under multiple brand names, including SNS Bank, ASN Bank, BLG Wonen and RegioBank.